Parent Council

 SCOPE

 The Hill West Parent Council has a consultative and advisory role.
+The remit of the Council is that of a discussion forum and advisory body, it is not a mechanism for dealing with complaints of any description.
+It will discuss/debate general issues that affect the welfare and safety of all children.
 The following is a non-exhaustive list of matters on which the Parent Council will provide a forum for consultation and advice:

 • Policies, procedures and protocols which affect the day-to-day operation of the school e.g. start and finish times, after-school club provision, uniform, extra-curricular activities